 Over the years we been repeatedly quizzed about the miniature horse foaling experience.
 Since each foaling event is a unique experience with its own set of circumstances we thought it may be of use to chronicle some of our foalings.
 We are posting these discussions in the hopes of providing additional information to all who may be interested in the birthing event of miniature horses.
 Please keep in mind that there are no absolutes when it comes to the birthing event.
 There are numerous ways to address foaling of horses.
 Much thought must be given to personal experience level, veterinary availability, mare status, and numerous other factors.
 We are simply providing these descriptions for the purpose of enlightenment to the reader.
 You need to evaluate your individual circumstances as they pertain to the foaling of your mares.
 Please refer to the HEALTH ARTICLES in the menu above to find in-depth discussions of various topics related to birthing, foal care, etc. We will periodically post additional entries to these chronicles as we encounter other experiences that we think may be of use to others.
 We have listed the components of our foaling kit that we have at hand for each of our deliveries.
 If you are interested in assembling a foaling kit similar to ours, click here to see what is included in our FOALING KIT

 We finally had our first foal of the season, a very handsome tall chestnut pinto with a pretty blaze down his face.
 He is a full brother to Mystical Oreo.
 Larry had driven home from the new farm to be here to help.
 But he was dead tired and sleeping.
 I left the phone on the bed just in case I needed help.
 About 9:30 p.m. after watching the mare on the monitor for an hour I went to the barn.
 She laid down about 10 minutes after I got there and broke her water.
-I always go into the vagina and check the position of the foal as soon as the water breaks if it is a normal foaling and before the water if the mare has been in hard labor and nothing is happening.
-This had all parts in position (two front legs and nose) and I kept a steady pull on the legs while she pushed.
+I always go into the vagina and check the position of the foal as soon as the water breaks if it is in normal foaling position and before the water breaks if the mare has been in hard labor and nothing is happening.
+This had all parts in position (two front legs and nose).
+I assisted by keeping a steady pull on the legs while she pushed.

 The foal was strong and I fed him colostrum, gave an enema, turned on the heat lamp, blanketed him and I went to bed too.
 It was nice to sleep a night without worrying about waking up to look at the monitor.
 I did not have the assurance of an alarm system because our halter system was on the fritz and Larry has been working on the new farm, framing in the shop section of the barn.
 Life has been difficult without my technical renaissance man available.
 Our colt is really a beauty.
 Now that we have the digital video, we will video him and post a photo soon.
 Now it is back over to the other farm to make some decisions about which fence contractor to use on our pasture fences.
 I want to go look at their work before I make my choice.